Best Gas Furnaces

 Gas furnaces usually carry two individual warranties: one for the heat exchanger and another for all other parts.
 The heat exchanger is the most important part of the furnace and should have the longest warranty possible, preferably over 20 years.
 However, the parts warranty only needs to be five to 10 years.
 As a separate consideration, your contractor should provide a warranty on their installation.

 Discuss the availability of manufacturer rebates or tax credits with your installer.
 This is a great way to save money and offset the initial cost of a new furnace.
 Government agencies actively encourage homeowners to improve their energy consumption, and you may be able to deduct the purchase of a new heating system on your taxes.
 In a similar way, your utility company may offer a rebate, depending on the furnace you choose.
+For more information, you can also visit the Database of State Incentives for Renewables & Efficiency (DSIRE), a resource created by the North Carolina Clean Energy Technology Center that catalogs energy efficiency incentives and policies throughout the United States.

 Picking a Thermostat